zomervinicius/personal-website/_data/blog/2020-05-29-fast-eslint-and-prettier-setup.md

 [Fast prettier eslint setup](https://github.com/paulolramos/eslint-prettier-airbnb-react)

-All you need to do to install is:
+All you need to do to install is opening your app in the terminal and:

 1. Navigate to your app directory where you want to include this style configuration.